Kernel Normalized Convolutional Networks: Normalization Layers

-\textbf{GroupNorm} \cite{wu2018-group-norm} (Figure \ref{fig:norm-methods}d) performs normalization across dimensions ($C$, $H$, $W$) and independently of dimension $N$ similar to LayerNorm.
-However, its normalization unit is a 3D tensor of shape ($c_{g}$, $h$, $w$), where $c_{g}$ indicates the channel group size.
-Thus, all elements in the height and width dimensions and a subset of elements specified by the group size in the channel dimension are incorporated during normalization.
-The number of normalization units in GroupNorm is $n \cdot \frac{c}{c_{g}}$.
+\textbf{GroupNorm}'s normalization unit (Figure \ref{fig:norm-methods}d) is a 3D tensor of shape ($c_{g}$, $h$, $w$), where $c_{g}$ indicates the channel group size.
+Thus, GroupNorm incorporates all elements in the height and width dimensions and a subset of elements specified by the group size in the channel dimension during normalization. \textbf{PositionalNorm}'s normalization unit (Figure \ref{fig:norm-methods}e) is a 1D tensor of shape $c$, i.e. PositionalNorm performs channel-wise normalization.
+The normalization unit of \textbf{LocalContextNorm} (Figure \ref{fig:norm-methods}f) is a 3D tensor of shape ($c_{g}$, $r$, $s$), where $c_{g}$ is the group size, and ($r$, $s$) is the window size.
+Therefore, LocalContextNorm considers a subset of elements in the height, width, and channel dimensions during normalization.

-\textbf{PositionalNorm} \cite{li2019-positional-norm} (Figure \ref{fig:norm-methods}e) normalizes the elements along dimension $C$ and independently of dimensions ($N$, $H$, $W$).
-Therefore, its normalization unit is a 1D tensor of shape $c$.
-PositionalNorm has $n \cdot h \cdot w$ normalization units.

-\textbf{LocalContextNorm} \cite{ortiz2020-lcnorm} (Figure \ref{fig:norm-methods}f) conducts normalization across dimensions ($C$, $H$, $W$) similar to GroupNorm.
-However, it considers \emph{a subset of elements} in the height, width, and channel dimensions as the normalization unit.
-So, LocalContextNorm's normalization unit is a 3D tensor of shape ($c_{g}$, $r$, $s$), where $c_{g}$ is the group size, and ($r$, $s$) is the window size.
-It has $\frac{c}{c_{g}} \cdot \lceil\frac{h}{r} \rceil \cdot \lceil \frac{w}{s} \rceil$ normalization units.

 BatchNorm, LayerNorm, InstanceNorm, and GroupNorm consider \emph{all elements} in the height and width dimensions for normalization, and thus, they are referred to as \emph{global normalization} layers.
-PositionalNorm and LocalContextNorm, on the other hand, are called \emph{local normalization} layers \cite{ortiz2020-lcnorm} because they incorporate a \textit{subset of elements} from the aforementioned dimensions during normalization.
-In spite of their differences, the aforementioned normalization layers including BatchNorm have at least two things in common: (I) There is a \emph{one-to-one correspondence} between the original elements in the input and the normalized elements in the output.
+PositionalNorm and LocalContextNorm, on the other hand, are called \emph{local normalization} layers \citep{ortiz2020-lcnorm} because they incorporate a \textit{subset of elements} from the aforementioned dimensions during normalization.
+In spite of their differences, the aforementioned normalization layers including BatchNorm have at least one thing in common: There is a \emph{one-to-one correspondence} between the original elements in the input and the normalized elements in the output.
 That is, there is exactly one normalized element associated with each input element.
 Therefore, these layers do not modify the shape of the input during normalization.
-(II) They require per-channel shift and scale trainable parameters to ensure that the layer output still represent identity transformation \cite{ioffe2015-batch-norm}.